fabricesemti80/nix-config/docs/adding_hosts.md

 Switched to a new branch 'dev'
 ```

-- `nix develop` to start a shell with the neccesary tools included
+- `nix develop` to start a shell with the neccesary tools included or do `nix-shell -p git sops just`

 - `just age-key` to get a new key of this system

+- `just update-nix-secrets` to receive updated secrets

 ## Work on an exiting machine (with access of the repos)